Home Science Nuclear Chemistry Nuclear Fusion

 In learning chemistry or physics, stellar energy means the continuous emission of enormous amounts of energy from the sun and other stars due to the fusion process.

-In 1938, Bethe and Weizsacker independently proposed a theory in which 4 helium nucleus is formed in the stars or sun.
-The fusion of four protons in a series of changes through the isotopes of carbon, nitrogen, and oxygen.
+In 1938, Bethe and Weizsacker independently proposed a theory in which 4 helium nuclei are formed in the stars or sun.
+During the fusion of four protons, a series of changes occurs in the isotopes of carbon, nitrogen, and oxygen.

 The net stellar reaction,